firebase/extensions/storage-resize-images/README.md

 You can even configure the extension to create resized images of different dimensions for each original image upload.
 For example, you might want images that are 200x200, 400x400, and 680x680 - this extension can create these three resized images then store them in your bucket.

+You can configure the extension to create resized images of different dimensions on a per-path basis.
+For example, you might want images in specific paths to be 200x200, while for other paths you may want 680x680

 The extension automatically copies the following metadata, if present, from the original image to the resized image(s): `Cache-Control`, `Content-Disposition`, `Content-Encoding`, `Content-Language`, `Content-Type`, and user-provided metadata (a new Firebase storage download token will be generated on the resized image(s) if the original metadata contains a token).
 Note that you can optionally configure the extension to overwrite the [`Cache-Control`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control) value for the resized image(s).

 #### Detailed configuration information